Do Go On - 206 - Dungeons and Dragons

 I've made a huge mistake.

-It was a real roll of the dice, I gotta tell you.
+It was a real roll of the dice, I'm going to tell you.

-And you'll see why this is pretty influential on Garry's.
+And you'll see why this is pretty influential on Gary's later life.

-That sound like this is, as I understand what Dungeons and Dragons is.
-But then.
+It does sound like this is, as I understand, what Dungeons and Dragons is.

 Right.

-In 1958, the age of 20, Gary married Mary Jo Powell, and they had two children.
+In 1950, age of 20, Gary married Mary Joe Powell, and they had two children.

 All the while, Gary was still obsessively playing these epic and detailed war games,